1st in a series of investigations around the music industry record business death and the crime scene worthy of a CSI drama.

 - External firms control of distribution channels;

-- Market access is controlled by external firms;
+- Market access controlled by external firms;

 - Industry executives are predominantly litigators, auditors, and lobbyists (otherwise known as lawyers, accountants, and the Mafia);